rtmigo/kitest_py/README.md

     exit(1)
 ```

-To run the test on a test system, install kitest and run the script:
+To run the test on a clean system, install `kitest` and run the script:

 ```commandline
 pip3 install pip3 install git+https://github.com/rtmigo/kitest_py#egg=kitest